sakamaki-y123/jenkins-continuous-delivery/docs/cje-study.md

     - Run directly with “Build with Parameters” or call from upstream job with “trigger parameterized build” post build action and passing parameters
   - Usage of Freestyle/Pipeline/Matrix jobs
     - Freestyle – most flexible job
-    - ipeline – enter code in DSL.
+    - pipeline – enter code in DSL.
 There is a snippet generator which generates the Groovy for common operations and lists the available environment variables.
     - Matrix (multi-config) – Specify a configuration matrix with one or more dimensions.
 Runs all combinations when build.
       - Axis: slave, label (for slave) or user defined (string)
       - Combination filter: if don’t want cross product of all axis to run